Elder Participants (Winter/Spring 2021)

 Elder Participant

-Jamie was born in Seoul, but immigrated to Los Angeles when she was around eight years old.
+Jamie was born in Seoul, South Korea, but immigrated to Los Angeles when she was around 8 years old.
 She has been living in Los Angeles for over 30 years.
 Jamie works in the garment industry as part of her family’s business, importing fabrics and garments from large manufacturing companies overseas.
-During the pandemic, Jamie has worked at a nursery and cultivated her love of plants.
+During the pandemic, Jamie worked at a nursery, where she cultivated her love of plants.

 jamie’s story →